s386Fall2023/s386Fall2023.github.io/_resources/blogsetup.md

 ### D. Upload the Jekyll Theme to Your Repository:

 1. Navigate to your repository on GitHub.
-2. Click on the “Add file” button and choose “Upload files.”
+2. Find the area of the page that says "Quick setup"
+3. Inside the "Quick setup" box, click on the link "upload an existing file."
-3. Drag all the files from the extracted theme folder (from step C-3) into the GitHub interface to upload them.
+4. Drag all the files from the extracted theme folder (from step C-3) into the GitHub interface to upload them.
-4. Commit the changes by clicking the "Commit changes" button at the bottom of the page.
+5. Commit the changes by clicking the "Commit changes" button at the bottom of the page.

 ### E. Configure Repository for GitHub Pages:

 1. Go to your repository on GitHub.
 2. Click on the "Settings" tab.
-3. Scroll down to the GitHub Pages section.
+3. Click on the "Pages" link on the left-hand side under "Code and automation".
 4. Under the "Source" dropdown, make sure that  "Deploy from branch" is selected
 5. Under the "Branch" dropdown, select the `main` branch.
 Leave the folder dropdown as "\root".
 Press the "Save" button.
 6. In a few minutes, your site will be accessible at `https://yourusername.github.io` or `https://yourusername.github.io/repo-name` (it always takes a few minutes for any changes to be reflected on GitHub pages).